 Overview of accessibility, access officer contact details, web site accessibility features and improvements and guidelines and standards used, and help for users with disabilities.

 Clare County Council is committed to providing information and services that are accessible to all customers.
-In December 2008, Clare County Council achieved the NDA Excellence Through Accessibility Award.
+Clare County Council has achieved the NDA Excellence Through Accessibility Award.